CodeScop/Oge-Mai-Field-Guide/forestresourcessummary.md

   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - later Hunt

-- **Late Sept 2020 Sources Outside the Hunt:**
+- **Dec 2020 Sources Outside the Hunt:**

-  Late September 2020 sources are PURPLE.
-(We're focusing in on the Dust now!)
+  Note: I'm marking this as "December" instead of "Late November" because for the entire duration of NaNo, right through early December, Hunter Tokens were dropping from NaNo event monsters and Hunt monsters only.

+  For December, the trend is "Green and White".

-  - Global Battles: Vi (5 minutes for 1-4), Viyu (15 minutes for 3-14), Viyusa (25 minutes for 5-20)
+  - Global Battles: Vi (5 minutes for ), Xin (100 words for 1)
-  - LF Battles: Spirit Wignow (450 words for 4-5)
+  - LF Battles: Aracni (400 words for 4), Aracnu (800 words for 8), Grey's Mawt (850 words for 8-9), Nitana (700 words for 7), Spirit Wignow (450 words for 4-5), Wignow (250 words for 2-3)
-  - MT Battles: Ardis (70 words for 0-1), Assassin (1400 words for 14), Villager (1300 words for 13)
+  - MT Battles: Assassin (1400 words for 14), Grey's Mawt (850 words, 5 Coins, and 5 Leaves for 8-9), Illi (700 words for 7), Kuay (400 words for 4), Wignow (250 words for 2-3)
   - FOREST EXPEDITION:
-    - BC Battles: Sacer (120 words for 1-2), Xuso (450 words for 4-5)
+    - BC Battles: Sacer (120 words for 1-2)
-    - FB Battles: Ardis (70 words for 0-1), Spirit Ardia (80 words for 0-1)
+    - FB Battles: Dandeleon (220 words for 2-3), Nezthai (600 words for 6), Spirit Ardia (80 words for 0-1)
+    - SC Battles: Reudod (600 words for 6)
+    - TT Battles: Buhini (150 words for 1-2), Buholi (800 words for 8), Buhovi (650 words for 6-7)
-    - SC, TT, GL Battles: Hunt only
+    - GL Battles: Night Dandeleon (330 words for 3-4)
-  - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)